 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Al-Sehibani, Abdulaziz Sultan, "Algorithms for multimedia object allocation onto heterogeneous storage systems" (1999).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 154.
+154.